Settler attacks raise West Bank tension ahead of U.N.

 Beit Furik Mayor Atef Hanani said it was the first time settlers had staged such an attack in the village.
 "People are on guard," he added.
 "We need to take a stand to defend ourselves and our property."

-One apparent trigger for the latest wave was the Israeli authorities' removal of buildings at an unauthorised settler outpost on September 5.
+One apparent trigger for the latest wave was the Israeli authorities' removal of buildings at an unauthorized settler outpost on September 5.

 The name of the settlement, Migron, was daubed on the walls of a mosque which was set ablaze in the village of Qusra the same day.
 In the past, such attacks have been seen as a form of reprisal by the settlers.